 Taking a vacation is an important part of living.
 It’s taking a break from the everyday routine, or the PCS and getting away from it all for a while.
 It’s good for your health to take a little break occasionally.
 So when you do it, you want to have it planned as well as you can.

-The Before & After of Military Space-A Travel
+The Before & After of Traveling Space-A

 Before Traveling Space-A